-A Measurement and Verification Professional is a person who:

-- (a) is able to demonstrate: - (i) an understanding of best practice measurement & verification techniques; - (ii) an understanding of how the relevant End-User Equipment converts energy into End-Use Services and is affected by the Independent Variables; - (iii) an ability to perform regression analysis, if relevant; - (iv) an ability to calibrate outputs from a computer simulation, if relevant; - (v) an ability to satisfy any other requirements as Published by the Scheme Administrator; and - (b) meets the requirements Published by the Scheme Administrator.
+- (a) A Measurement and Verification Professional is a person who is approved by the Scheme Administrator on the basis that such person satisfies the following criteria: - (i) the person has an understanding of best practice measurement & verification techniques; - (ii) the person has an understanding of how the relevant End-User Equipment converts energy into End-Use Services and is affected by the Independent Variables; - (iii) the person is able to perform Regression Analysis, if relevant; - (iv) the person is able to calibrate outputs from a computer simulation, if relevant; and - (v) the person satisfies such additional requirements as are Published from time to time by the Scheme Administrator. - (b) The Scheme Administrator may withdraw its approval of a person as a Measurement and Verification Professional if the Scheme Administrator considers that the person does not, or ceases to, satisfy the criteria set out in clause 7A.15(a).